Yarkovskaya School Water Purification Project – Ukraine

 Last year, the community in Yarkoye completed a mini-project through USAID to improve the drinking water throughout the village.
 Unfortunately, the water supply to the school is “technical water”, suitable for use for the land and crops, but not for drinking.

 The water at the school was tested through a laboratory of the Ministry of Health located in Simferopol.
 The results showed that the water at the school, used for drinking, food preparation, and handwashing, contains heavy metals and is unsafe.

 The pollutants found in the water were as follows:

 Enterococci- This is a bacteria that can survive harsh conditions in nature and can be found in soil, water, and plants.
 They have proven to present a therapeutic challenge because of their resistance to many antimicrobial drugs, including cell-wall active agents; aminoglycosides, penicillin and ampicillin.
 Health problems that are caused by Enterococci include urinary tract and abdominal infections, wound infections, bacteremia, and endocarditis.
 Enterococci can cause major health problems because they can acquire such resistance to multiple antibiotics.

 Coliform bacteria- Its presence in water indicates fecal contamination and can cause diarrhea and other dysenteric symptoms.

-Escherichia coli (E. coli)- This bacterium is exclusively of fecal origin and their presence is an effective confirmation of fecal contamination.
-Some strains of E. coli can cause serious illness in humans such as gastroenteritis, urinary tract infections, and neonatal meningitis.
+Escherichia coli (E. coli)- This bacterium is exclusive of fecal origin and their presence is an effective confirmation of fecal contamination.
+Some strains of E. coli can cause serious illnesses in humans such as gastroenteritis, urinary tract infections, and neonatal meningitis.
 It is not so common, but they can also cause hemolytic-uremic syndrome, peritonitis, mastitis, septicemia and Gram-negative pneumonia.

 This project is to install a water purification system in the cafeteria of Yarkovskaya School.